-People choose to have us paint their home for a variety of reasons, and more often than not, it’s because their property needs far more than just a simple lick of paint!
+People choose to have us paint their home for a variety of reasons, and more often than not, it’s because the outside of their property needs far more than just a simple lick of paint!

 Help is at hand!

 Here’s an example of a home we worked on recently, in Bishop Auckland, County Durham, which was built of traditional local stone, but over the years had suffered badly with damp penetrating into the building.

 We’re going to briefly show you what we did to this property, highlighting three of the main stages of how we weatherproof and protect a building, giving it lasting damp protection for up to, and over, 20 years, guaranteed.

 You can always rely on NPA for genuine photos of jobs that ourselves or our approved contractors have carried out around the country, since 1986.

 Many rival house painting websites show photos scanned from supplier catalogues, or they steal photos from other websites, so be warned!

 Fixing up the outside of an old home in County Durham.